-You’re most at risk of developing active TB if your immune system isn’t working as well as normal.
-This may be because you have a condition like diabetes or HIV.
-These are usually tested for if TB is confirmed.
-Your immune system may also work less well after an organ transplant or treatment for conditions like cancer and rheumatoid arthritis.
+You’re most at risk of developing active TB if your immune system isn’t working well.
+For example, you may have a condition like diabetes or HIV.
+If you get a confirmed diagnosis of TB, you will usually have tests for these conditions too.
+Or you may have had an organ transplant or treatment for conditions like cancer and rheumatoid arthritis.

 Excessive alcohol and drug use and smoking are also risk factors for developing active TB.